syedumerahmedcode/linkedlist/readme.md

 # Introduction

 - Linked list is a form of sequential collection and it does not have to be in order.
-A linked list is made up of independent nodes that may contain any type of data and it has a reference to the next node in the link.
+A linked list is made up of independent nodes that may contain any type of data and it has a reference to the next node(and sometimes previous node) in the link.

 - The first node is called HEAD and the last node is called the TAIL of the linked list.